94aharris/rapid-tui/README.md

 cd /path/to/your/project

 # Initialize RAPID for a Python project with Claude Code
-rapid init --language python --assistant claude-code
+rapid init --language python --assistant claude

 # Verify initialization
 rapid status